tinkeros/TinkerOS/USBBoot/README.md

-# Creating a bootable USB version of TinkerOS
+# Bootable USB and MemDisk versions of TinkerOS

+### Testing USB boot / MemDisk images with QEMU
+- Download memdisk (this folder, same version that is shipped with Clonezilla), TinkerOS release MemDisk ISO and USB image file.
+- Download example QEMU test scripts from this folder:

+emu_std_memdisk - Tests booting TinkerOS using QEMU without any drives attached! emu_std_usb - Tests booting TinkerOS from a raw drive image which could be written to a USB flash drive and also boots bare metal on some machines.

-### Via Raw Disk Image
+### Writing Raw Disk Image to a USB drive (Linux)
-- Download a released TinkerOS_USB img file.
+- Download a released TinkerOS USB disk image file.
 - Use raw disk image software to write it to your flash drive.

 Example (Linux):